KPMG International ex-chairman joins Wal-Mart board

-July 30 (Reuters) - Wal-Mart Stores Inc on Monday said that the retired chairman of accounting and consulting firm KPMG International has joined its board of directors, effective immediately.
+(Reuters) - Wal-Mart Stores Inc (WMT.N) on Monday said that the retired chairman of accounting and consulting firm KPMG International KPMG.UL has joined its board of directors, effective immediately.

 Timothy Flynn, 55, will serve as a member of the retailer’s audit committee and becomes the seventeenth member of Wal-Mart’s board.

-Flynn joined the board of JPMorgan Chase & Co earlier this year.
+Flynn joined the board of JPMorgan Chase & Co (JPM.N) earlier this year.

 Wal-Mart has been embroiled in a bribery scandal at its Mexican operations, which are the subject of investigations by the U.S. Justice Department and the U.S. Securities and Exchange Commission.